ewfx/aidhp-digital-alchemists/README.md

 ## 🚧 Challenges We Faced
 **Identifying Subscriptions Accurately**

-<u>Challenge:</u> Subscription descriptions vary widely across banks and providers.
+Challenge: Subscription descriptions vary widely across banks and providers.
 A simple keyword search (NETFLIX|SPOTIFY|HULU) may not capture all subscriptions.

-**Solution:** Used case-insensitive str.contains() for broader detection but acknowledged the need for a more dynamic approach, such as integrating a financial API or machine learning-based categorization.
+Solution: Used case-insensitive str.contains() for broader detection but acknowledged the need for a more dynamic approach, such as integrating a financial API or machine learning-based categorization.

 **Handling Missing or Inconsistent Data**

-**Challenge:** Real-world transaction data often has missing values (NaN) or inconsistent category labels.
+Challenge: Real-world transaction data often has missing values (NaN) or inconsistent category labels.

-**Solution:** Used na=False in str.contains() to prevent errors and ensured spending categories were properly grouped before analysis.
+Solution: Used na=False in str.contains() to prevent errors and ensured spending categories were properly grouped before analysis.

 **Determining "High Spending" Categories**